 We are delighted to advise that as a result of the implementation of the Civil Partnerships (opposite sex couples) Regulations 2019, a civil partnership can be formed by two people of the opposite sex, as well as two people of the same sex.
-This allows for all couples to obtain legal recognition for their relationship.
-Same sex couples who form a civil partnership will be treated equally in a wide range of legal matters to opposite sex couples who enter into a marriage.
+This allows for all couples to obtain legal recognition for their relationship and be treated equally in a wide range of legal matters to those couples who enter into a marriage.

 In order to form a civil partnership in the UK, the couple must:

-- be 16 years of age or older and
+- be 16 years of age or older,

 Additionally, as with marriages in England and Wales, individuals who are aged 16 and 17 will have to obtain the written consent of their parent(s) or legal guardian(s) before the forming of a civil partnership.

 Civil partnership ceremony

 If you are interested in using our Register Office, take a look at our photo gallery - showing our bespoke design ceremonies section with seating for up to 60 guests.
 You can also take a virtual tour of our office.
 The Register Office is available Monday to Saturday.

 Please also view a list of our approved venues to find alternative locations within the borough at which our staff can attend to perform your ceremony.
 Ceremonies can be performed at our approved venues on any day of the week, including Sundays and Bank Holidays.

 Throughout every step of your journey, we will offer you advice and guidance on how to make your special day a perfect and memorable occasion, personalised to your liking.

 Once you have agreed your location of choice, please contact our office to check availability and for advice on what what to do next.